Armand98/Password-Generator/readme.md

-# Password Generator and manager
+# Password manager and password generator
+Something like KeePass